Stable closed geodesics and stable figure-eights in convex hypersurfaces: Stable figure eights

-Now we will perform the main construction in the proof of the 5-dimensional case of \cref{thm:Stable2LoopPosCurv}.
+The main construction in the proof of the 5-dimensional case of \cref{thm:Stable2LoopPosCurv} will use product billiard trajectories.

-\begin{proposition} There exists a convex 5-polytope $\X^5$ and simple billiard loops $\alpha^5, \beta^5$ in $\X^5$ that correspond to two geodesic loops of a simple, irreducible and stable figure-eight in $\dbl\X^5$.
-Moreover, $\alpha^5$ and $\beta^5$ intersect only at their common basepoint. \end{proposition} \begin{proof} We will take the $\X^3$, $\alpha^3$ and $R \circ \beta^3$ from the proof of \cref{prop:StableFigureEightFlat4D} and ``direct sum'' with two billiard loops in a convex polygon to get the desired convex 5-polytope $\X^5$ and the desired billiard loops $\alpha^5$ and $\beta^5$, by mimicking the arguments of \cref{sec:Semigroup}.
-Let us parametrize $\alpha^3$ and $R \circ \beta^3$ as constant-speed curves over the interval $[0,1]$.
-Note however that $\alpha^3$ and $R \circ \beta^3$ each have an odd number of collisions, so they correspond to two geodesics $\phi_1$ and $\phi_2$ respectively from $(x,0)$ to $(x,1)$, where $(x,0)$ and $(x,1)$ are distinct points in $\dbl\X^3$---seen as a quotient space of $\X^3 \times \{0,1\}$---that map to the same point $x$ under the quotient map $q : \dbl\X^3 \to \X^3$.
+\begin{proposition} There exists a 5-polytope $\X^5$ and simple billiard loops $\alpha_5$ and $\beta_5$ in $\X^5$ of equal length that correspond to two geodesic loops of a simple, irreducible and stable figure eight $G^5$ in $\dbl\X^5$.
+Moreover, $\alpha_5$ and $\beta_5$ intersect only at their common basepoint. \end{proposition} \begin{proof} We will begin with the 3-polytope $\X^3$ and the billiard trajectories $\alpha_3$ and $R \circ \beta_3$ in it, from the proof of \cref{prop:StableFigureEightFlat4D}. $\alpha_3$ and $\beta_3$ have equal length, and were derived using \cref{prop:Beveling} from other billiard trajectories $\alpha_2 : I \to \Y^2$ and $\beta_2 : I \to \ZZ^2$. $\beta_3$ is composed with a reflection $R$ that interchanges the $y$ and $z$ coordinates to get $R \circ \beta_3$.
+We will also consider a regular decagon $\X^2$ and two periodic billiard trajectories $\phi, \psi : I \to \X^2$ that form regular pentagons in it, starting and ending at the same point $y$ (see \cref{fig:StableFigureEightFlat5D}), and have equal length.
+All of the above billiard trajectories have an odd number of collisions.

-We will also consider a regular decagon $\X^2$ and two periodic pentagonal billiard trajectories in it (see \cref{fig:StableFigureEightFlat5D}), which we also parametrize as constant-speed curves over $[0,1]$.
-Due to their odd number of collisions, the pentagonal billiard trajectories also correspond to geodesics $\gamma_1$ and $\gamma_2$ in $\dbl\X^2$ from points $(y,0)$ to $(y,1)$ in $\dbl\X^2$ for some $y \in \X^2$.
-Let $\gamma_1$ correspond to the red pentagonal billiard trajectory in \cref{fig:StableFigureEightFlat5D} and let $\gamma_2$ correspond to the black one.